soybeanjs/soybean-admin/README.md

 [![gitee stars](https://gitee.com/honghuangdc/soybean-admin/badge/star.svg)](https://gitee.com/honghuangdc/soybean-admin)

 > [!NOTE]
-> If you think `Soybean Admin` is helpful to you, or you like our project, please give us a ⭐️ on GitHub.
+> If you think `SoybeanAdmin` is helpful to you, or you like our project, please give us a ⭐️ on GitHub.
 Your support is the driving force for us to continue to improve and add new features!
 Thank you for your support!

 ## Introduction

-[`Soybean Admin`](https://github.com/soybeanjs/soybean-admin) is a clean, elegant, beautiful and powerful admin template, based on the latest front-end technology stack, including Vue3, Vite5, TypeScript, Pinia and UnoCSS.
+[`SoybeanAdmin`](https://github.com/soybeanjs/soybean-admin) is a clean, elegant, beautiful and powerful admin template, based on the latest front-end technology stack, including Vue3, Vite5, TypeScript, Pinia and UnoCSS.
 It has built-in rich theme configuration and components, strict code specifications, and an automated file routing system.
-In addition, it also uses the online mock data solution based on ApiFox. `Soybean Admin` provides you with a one-stop admin solution, no additional configuration, and out of the box.
+In addition, it also uses the online mock data solution based on ApiFox. `SoybeanAdmin` provides you with a one-stop admin solution, no additional configuration, and out of the box.
 It is also a best practice for learning cutting-edge technologies quickly.

 ## Features